Visa

 - Proof of enrollment in a Middlebury program—provided by Middlebury.

-- Proof of enrollment in the university—this will be issued once you have completed your university registration and emailed to you; you can print a copy of this and apply with the copy.
-Please print it in color.
+- Proof of enrollment in the university—this will be issued once you have completed your university registration and you can access it on your university portal.

 You do not need any requirements for “minors.”